What to Put Inside a Vegan Sandwich?

-- When the timer goes off, take the dough out and shape into small hamburger sized rolls onto a greased baking pan.
+- When the timer goes off, take the dough out and shape it into small hamburger-sized rolls onto a greased baking pan.
 For extra fancy décor, make two or three slashes with a sharp knife across the top of each roll.

-- After they have raised and doubled in size, bake at 350 degrees for 15 minutes or until golden brown.
+- After they have raised and doubled in size, bake at 350°F for 15 minutes or until golden brown.

 - After taking them out of the oven, while they are still hot, brush the tops with vegan margarine or coconut oil to make the crusts soft.